Cludo/Cludo.Docs/source/includes/Statistics/_searchCounts.md

 ]
 ```

-Retrieves a list of search counts for a specified period.
+Retrieves a list of search counts summed by day for a specified period.